Loading Now

 Nutritional Value of Fermented Foods

 Fermentation changes foods, creating compounds that are good for our diet.
 For example, fermented dairy, like yogurt, helps reduce blood sugar.
-It, like yogurt, may also cut the risk of getting metabolic syndrome and type 2 diabetes.
+It may also cut the risk of metabolic syndrome and type 2 diabetes.
 Plus, foods like miso and natto can lower high blood pressure.
 They are filled with bacteria and yeast that are good for us.

 Promotion of Gut Microbes